mui/material-ui/docs/pages/blog/2021-q1-update.md

 card: true
 ---

-This update covers our progress over the last three months and what we aim to achieve in the coming months.
+This update covers our progress over the last three months, and what we aim to achieve in the months ahead.

 ## Product